AjjMC/ajjgui/README.md

 execute if score @s ajjgui.state matches 1 run say set switch to Enabled
 ```

-## Manually Modifying GUIs
+## Directly Modifying GUIs

 For every GUI compiled, there is a marker entity located at the container's coordinates with the ``"ajjgui.gui"`` scoreboard tag.
 This entity stores the page value in its ``ajjgui.page`` score as well as the page list in its ``data.GUI`` NBT tag.
 Each element in this list corresponds to a page, storing widgets in the same format containers use to store items.
-If the available widget types and tags do not already support a particular functionality, the page number and widget NBT may be manually modified to achieve desired results.
+If the available widget types and tags do not already support a particular functionality, the page number and widget NBT may be directly modified to achieve desired results.
+This would, for example, be needed if one wanted to modify a GUI without prior user interaction.
 In order for the changes to be applied, ``/function ajjgui:_reload`` needs to be run.
-Otherwise, the GUI is updated upon user interaction. *It is highly recommended to to read the rest of the documentation before proceeding with such modifications as any existing alternatives may be substantially easier to work with.*
+Otherwise, the GUI is updated upon user interaction.

 #### Examples